 The tool: claude.ai/design

-claude.ai/design is Anthropic's design tool, directly integrated into claude.ai.
-The key difference from other AI design tools: it can work with real project files.
-Instead of a text description, you provide your existing templates, your CSS configuration, your component system.
-The tool then understands what you already have – and works with it rather than against it.
+claude.ai/design is Anthropic's design tool, integrated directly into claude.ai.
+The decisive difference from other AI design tools: it can work with real project files.
+Instead of a text description, you hand over your existing templates, your CSS configuration, your component system.
+The tool then understands what you already have – and works with it instead of against it.

-For me, this meant uploading my Tailwind config, DaisyUI setup, and my existing Django/Wagtail templates.
-After that, the AI knows which classes are available, which components exist, and in what context the design needs to land.
+For me that meant uploading my Tailwind config, daisyUI setup and my existing Django/Wagtail templates.
+After that the AI knows which classes are available, which components exist, and the context the design has to land in.

 Instead of diving straight in, Claude Design asked questions.
-Three targeted questions:
+Three targeted ones:

-Here is the translation: This is the moment where the tool shows that it works professionally: It asks for what it needs, instead of hallucinating assumptions.
-A lo-fi wireframe and a fully developed hi-fi design are completely different deliverables – the question makes sense.
+This is the moment that shows the tool works professionally: it asks for what it needs instead of hallucinating assumptions.
+A lo-fi wireframe and a worked-out hi-fi design are completely different deliverables – the question makes sense.

 Three designs, one decision

-Claude has presented three fully developed hi-fi concepts – all based on my existing Tailwind components and DaisyUI classes:
+Claude presented three fully worked-out hi-fi concepts – all based on my existing Tailwind components and daisyUI classes:

-- V1 · Terminal Editorial – Editorial layout with CLI motifs, code snippets as hero element, serif typography for decks.
+- V1 · Terminal Editorial – editorial layout with CLI motifs, code snippets as the hero element, serif typography for deks.
 Dark, technical, characterful.

 Why Terminal Editorial?

-Here the workflow comes full circle: The finished design from claude.ai/design was handed directly to Claude Code.
-Claude Code adapted the existing Wagtail templates, applied Tailwind classes correctly – without inventing new ones – and kept the DaisyUI components intact.
+Here the workflow comes full circle: the finished design from claude.ai/design was handed directly to Claude Code.
+Claude Code adapted the existing Wagtail templates, applied Tailwind classes correctly – inventing no new ones – and kept the daisyUI components intact.

 <section class="mb-12">